A tale of 3 cities: B.C. municipalities take action on climate change

 Streeper, who has been involved in the sector himself for the past 45 years, is pragmatic about the relationship.

 "They've got to work together.
 Everybody still wants to fly on an airplane to go on holidays.
 They're not walking.
-We want a lifestyle, but we're not prepared to give up our lifestyle.
+We want a life, but we're not prepared to give up our life.
 Don't condemn the oil industry because behind their back, you're still using their products."